charis-ant/Information_Systems_Project_1/README.md

 In case the given username already exist, the output will be a corresponding response.

 ### Login (POST)
 Now, the user needs to be logged in.
-This will happen by typing to the new terminal
+This will happen by typing the command:
 ```bash
 curl -X POST localhost:5000/login -d '{"username":"insert username here", "password":"insert password here"}' -H Content-Type:application/json
 ```